 The Town's policies regarding vacation and sick time permits employees to accumulate earned but unused vacation and sick leave.
-The liability for these compensated absences is recorded as long-term obligations debt in the government-wide financial statements.
+The liability for these compensated absences is recorded as a long-term obligation in the government-wide financial statements.
 In the fund financial statements, governmental funds report only the compensated absence liability payable from expendable available financial resources, while the proprietary funds report the liability as it is incurred.
-As of June 30, 2022, the Town's liability for compensated absences is \$32,837.
+As of June 30, 2023, the Town's liability for compensated absences is \$101,739.